nipponbob/XBMC-Trailer-Downloader/README.md

 Scrapes hd-trailers.net and downloads trailers for use with XBMC and Cinema Experience script.

-To install : pip install requirements.txt
+To install : pip install -r requirements.txt

 * Trailers can be downloaded at a resolution of 480/720/1080.